Başiskele

-Başiskele is a district in Kocaeli Province and a sub-municipality of Kocaeli Metropolitan Municipality in the Marmara region of Turkey.
-The mayor is Hüseyin Ayaz (AKP).
+Başiskele, formerly known as Astacus, is a municipality and district of Kocaeli Province, Turkey.
+Its area is 23 km2, and its population is 116,650 (2022).
+The mayor is Hüseyin Ayaz (AK Party).

 History

-Başiskele is a relatively new district, constituted in 2008.
+Formerly known as Astacus or Astakós in antiquity, Başiskele is a relatively new district, constituted in 2008.
 The municipality of Başiskele, which covers the whole area of the district, is a merger of the former independent municipalities of Kullar, Yeniköy, Bahçecik, Karşıyaka (before named Döngel) and Yuvacık.
 The name "Baş İskele" (Head Quay") was previously the name of a neighborhood close to the coast of the Sea of Marmara that was already known by that name in the 16th century.

+Neighbourhoods

+Neighbourhoods (mahalle) are small administrative units within the municipalities, and are administered by the muhtar and the Neighbourhood Seniors Council consisting of 4 members.
+Muhtar and the Senior Council are elected for 5 years at the local elections and are not affiliated with political parties.
+Neighbourhoods are not an incorporation therefore do not hold government status.
+Muhtar, although being elected by the residents, acts merely as an administrator of the district governor.
+Muhtar can voice the neighbourhood issues to the municipal hall together with the Seniors Council.

+There are 37 neighbourhoods in Başiskele District: